Panhandle Inn

 The Panhandle Inn, at 301 Main St. in Panhandle, Texas, was listed on the National Register of Historic Places in 2017.

 It is a 20,000 sqft building for a hotel and other uses, designed by architect E.F.
 Rittenberry.
 It was organized in 1924 and it operated as a hotel until 1972.

 The building was on Preservation Texas' 2012 list of most endangered places.

+Historically thought to be haunted, the urban legend regarding the property has persisted with the local residents into 21st century.